Supply Chain Human Rights Due Diligence

 Suppliers are among the stakeholders for whom addressing adverse human rights impacts is a high priority, but since they are not part of the Epson Group, we have implemented separate programs specifically for suppliers worldwide.

-(1) Communication of Code of Conduct and obtaining agreement by Supplier Guidelines
+(1) Communication of Code of Conduct by Supplier Guidelines and obtaining agreement

 (2) Education through human rights seminars